Sunday Message by Rev. Pat Bessey

 Look for the small, simple things that you can do, things that may not seem dramatic, but in truth are needed and are what give your world “heart.”
 Do at least two things today that will establish your vision of the world and give thanks that you are a positive influence for good.

 One that is near and dear to me that I am grateful for is this Spiritual Community.
-As many of you know, Unity of Greater Portland became my spiritual community in September of 1989.
+As many of you know, Unity Center for Spiritual Growth became my spiritual community in September of 1989.
 I have been blessed in more ways than I can count by being connected here.
 The Unity teachings have brought me to where I am today, and my life is richer than any amount of money ever can bring me.

 My prayer is that you are grateful for the good that has come into your life from being in this spiritual community.
 It is the power of coming together and sharing together that we deepen our experiences of God.
 As you give and serve in love, this community becomes a greater expression of God, and your life is filled with good.
-So, as you reflect on gratitude during this holiday, let’s not forget that your good comes from God and you get to express it through Unity of Greater Portland as well as other places in your life.
+So, as you reflect on gratitude during this holiday, let’s not forget that your good comes from God and you get to express it through Unity Center for Spiritual Growth as well as other places in your life.

 WHY GRATITUDE WORKS